The Problem As We See It

 Through the Ground Up Project, we will strengthen our relationships and impact in the community while developing the next generation of business leaders in the City of Detroit.

-The Ground Up Leadership Development Fellows will experience an integrated model of full spectrum support to ensure that they foster the skills, talents and competencies necessary to thrive intellectually, emotionally, physically and spiritually.
-Each participant will walk away from this experience with the tools, skills and competencies necessary to thrive while sustaining themselves and the business or career venture that aligns with their life purpose.
+The Ground Up Leadership Program functions as a purpose accelerator designed to bring out the very best of potential residing in each of its participants.
+Fellows of the program experience an integrated model of full spectrum support to ensure that they foster the skills, talents and competencies necessary to thrive intellectually, emotionally, physically and spiritually.
+Each participant is empowered to walk away from this experience with the tools necessary to thrive while sustaining themselves in the business or career venture aligned with their life’s purpose.

 All applicants are required to complete a rigorous application prior to participation in our purpose incubator.
-We will select applicants, between the ages 18-35, from three talent pools – local Detroit talent, applicants representing our partnered ally organizations, and the Coalition’s broader national audience.
-As a result of the Ground Up Project’s curriculum, programming, formal learning, and work assigned by industry mentors during the incubator; fellows will strengthen their skills and mindsets and distinguish themselves as .
+We select applicants between the ages 18-35 from three talent pools – local Detroit talent, applicants representing our partnered ally organizations, and the Coalition’s broader national audience.
+As a result of the Ground Up Project’s curriculum, programming, formal learning and the work assigned by industry mentors; fellows will strengthen their skills and mindsets, distinguishing themselves as leaders in their community.

 • Age: 18-35 years of age